OpenCyphal-Garage/uavcan.github.io/Implementations/Libuavcan/FAQ/index.md

 Make sure you have Python installed.

-Make sure that all git sobmodules are checked out and updated - use `git submodule update --init --recursive --force`.
+Make sure that all git submodules are checked out and updated - use `git submodule update --init --recursive --force`.

 #### DSDL compiler is failing

 Inspect the build logs for error messages from the DSDL compiler.
 They should be descriptive enough to help you understand the nature of the problem.